fagan2888/Gitbook_QuantInterview_HB/math-probability-and-brain-teasers.md

 * generate correlated random variables
   * Cholesky decomposition $$x = \mu + R^T z$$
   * SVD decomposition $$x = \mu + UD^{\frac{1}{2}}z$$
+* generate random variables with distribution
+  * inverse transformation method
+  * **rejection method**

+Probability Algo

+* How to shuffle n numbers with every sequence equal probability
+  * by sorting + random number sequence : O\(nlogn\)
+  * Knuth Shuffle: sample without putting back \(each 1/n! probability\)
+* read data in sequence, how to ensure each data has equal probability to be sampled
+  * pick the first, change with 1/2 probability if there is a second ... pick n th and keep with probability n/\(n+1\), change with 1/\(n+1\)

+Monte-Carlo Simulation

+* How to simulate an area of a circle
+* Variance reduction techniques
+  * authentic variable
+  * momentum matching
+  * control variate
+  * **importance sampling**
+  * Low-discrepancy Sequence